Shivamrandive747/Mini-project-1-/README.md

 # Mini-project-1-
-Here is my mini project 1 ,please view the PDF]
+Here is my mini project 1 and 2 ,please view the PDF]